SnappyJumper/Scrumptious/README.md

 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)

-    - Chrome DevTools was used during the development process to test, explore and modify HTML elements and CSS styles used in the project.
+    - Chrome DevTools was used right throught the development of this project to assist with troubleshooting code and styling.

 * Responsiveness

-    - [Am I Responsive?](http://ami.responsivedesign.is/#) was used to check responsiveness of the site pages across different devices.
+    - [Am I Responsive?](http://ami.responsivedesign.is/#) was used to help check the sites responsiveness across a range of device sizes.

-    - [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to check responsiveness of the site pages on different screen sizes.
+    - [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to help check responsiveness across a range of device sizes.

-    - Chrome DevTools was used to test responsiveness in different screen sizes during the development process.
+    - Chrome DevTools was used to help test the sites responsiveness across a range of devices during the development process.

 ### Manual Testing

 * Browser Compatibility

-    - The website has been tested on the following browsers:
+    - The site was tested across a range of browsers including:

-        - **Goolgle Chrome**
+        - **Google Chrome**

-        No appearance, responsiveness nor functionality issues.
+        No issues with appearance, functionality or responsiveness were found.

         - **Safari**

-        No appearance, responsiveness nor functionality issues.
+        No issues with appearance, functionality or responsiveness were found.

         - **Mozilla Firefox**

-        There was and issue with the appearance of the book buttons on the treatments page expanding all the width.
-This issue was corrected by changing the width property value from "fit-content" to "max-content".

-        No responsiveness nor functionality issues.
+        No issues with appearance, functionality or responsiveness were found.

         - **Microsoft Edge**

-        No appearance, responsiveness nor functionality issues.
+        No issues with appearance, functionality or responsiveness were found.

 * Device compatibility

     - The website has been tested on multiple devices, including:

-        - **MacBook Pro 15"**
+        - **MacBook Pro 13"**

-        No appearance, responsiveness nor functionality issues.
+        No issues with appearance, functionality or responsiveness were found.

-        - **Dell Latitude 5300**
+        - ****

-        No appearance, responsiveness nor functionality issues.
+        No issues with appearance, functionality or responsiveness were found.

         - **iPad Pro 12.9"**

-        No appearance, responsiveness nor functionality issues.
+        No issues with appearance, functionality or responsiveness were found.

         - **iPad Pro 10.5"**

-        No appearance, responsiveness nor functionality issues.
+        No issues with appearance, functionality or responsiveness were found.

-        - **iPhone XR**
+        - **OnePlus 10 Pro**

-        No appearance, responsiveness nor functionality issues.
+        No issues with appearance, functionality or responsiveness were found.

         - **iPhone 7**

-        No appearance, responsiveness nor functionality issues.
+        No issues with appearance, functionality or responsiveness were found.

 * Common Elements Testing